 HELPED OVER 1,700 HOMELESS WOMEN

 BECOME SELF-SUFFICIENT & REUNITED 298 CHILDREN BACK WITH THEIR MOMS.

-Collectively these women have served 48 years in prison and despite Corona Virus we are welcoming them home.
-Special Thanks to Impact Justice for their amazing Home Coming Project.
-Because of the generosity of our supporters with the COVID-19 Relief Fund we were able to provide these women with a 14-day quarantine hotel so they can transition into their host homes.
+Collectively these women have served 48 years in prison and despite this coronavirus, we are welcoming them home.
+Special Thanks to Impact Justice for their amazing Homecoming Project.
+Because of the generosity of our supporters with the COVID-19 Relief Fund, we were able to provide these women with a 14-day quarantine hotel, so they can transition into their host homes.